 All you need to know about the risk of catching monkeypox on a plane

-With an ever-increasing number of cases of monkeypox being reported across the UK - 2,208 confirmed cases on July 21 - some air passengers are becoming increasingly concerned that travelling on planes could put them at risk of catching the virus.
+With an ever-increasing number of cases of monkeypox being reported in some areas of Africa - some air passengers are becoming increasingly concerned that travelling on planes could put them at risk of catching the virus.

-Here travel journalist and expert Pete Barden looks at the risks of catching it while flying and what cleaning major UK airlines carry out between flights now that cases have been reported beyond Africa.
+Here we look at the risks of catching it while flying and what cleaning major UK airlines carry out between flights now that cases have been reported beyond Africa.

 Can you catch monkey pox on a plane?
 Can you catch monkey pox on a plane and what are airlines doing to cut the risk?
 (Credit: Pxhere.com)